Located centrally in the UK, the Isle of Man is linked to its

 Ronaldsway Airport is located near Castletown, 9 miles to the south of Douglas - the capital of the island.

-Frequent flights are provided to and from London (Gatwick and City), Manchester, Liverpool, Belfast, Dublin, Birmingham, Blackpool, Glasgow, Newcastle, Bristol, Stansted and Gloucester.
+Frequent flights are provided to and from London (Gatwick and City), Manchester, Liverpool, Belfast, Dublin, Birmingham, Blackpool, Edinburgh, Glasgow, Newcastle, Bristol, Stansted and Gloucester.

 Onward international flight connections can be accessed easily,